Currently the Chief Engineer and Lab manager of the NASA

 - M.S., Space Technology, Florida Institute of Technology

 Plea for restraint

-I am a NASA engineer that operates KSC's scientific and technical Internet Systems, but I don't work for the Public Affairs Office.
-For public affairs questions, please contact the KSC Public Affairs Office.
+I am a NASA engineer that operates KSC's scientific and technical Internet Systems, but I don't work for the NASA External Affairs Office.
+For public affairs questions, please contact the NASA Public Affairs Office.